dennissergeev/lfric_exo_bench_code/README.md

 <h1 align="center">
-LFRic simulations of idealised 3D atmospheric flows on terrestrial planets
+Simulations of idealised 3D atmospheric flows on terrestrial planets using LFRic-Atmosphere
 </h1>
 <h4 align="center">
 Code and figures for the paper
 </h4>

 <p align="center">